 One of our readers gave us a tip to put the wand vibrator in a pillow sleeve, so the head sticks out.
 Then you can sit on the pillow, of lay down on your stomach over the pillow, so the head is precisely where you want it.
-That is a little more hustle, but a lot cheaper than using a special Wand Vibrator cushion.

 And don’t forget to use the wand vibrator during penetrative sex (Penis in Vagina sex).
 Press the wand vibrator against your clitoris for extra stimulation and a toe curling orgasm.

 When you want to buy a wand vibrator

 - Firstly, determine how important it is for you to have it battery or mains (powerful, long, intensive use) operated.
 If you take one with a cord, first measure what the distance is between the bed and the socket and find out what the length of the cord is.
 Some wand vibrators have cords up to 3 meters.
 An extension cable could be useful.